April 2013 lunar eclipse

-A partial lunar eclipse took place on 25 April 2013, the first of three lunar eclipses in 2013.
+A partial lunar eclipse occurred at the Moon's ascending node of orbit on Thursday, April 25, 2013, with an umbral magnitude of 0.0160.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A partial lunar eclipse occurs when one part of the Moon is in the Earth's umbra, while the other part is in the Earth's penumbra.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+Occurring about 1.8 days before perigee (on April 27, 2013, at 15:50 UTC), the Moon's apparent diameter was larger.

 Only a tiny sliver (1.48%) of the Moon was covered by the Earth's umbral shadow at maximum eclipse, but the entire northern half of the Moon was darkened from being inside the penumbral shadow.
-This was one of the shortest partial eclipses of the Moon for the 21st century, lasting 27 minutes.
-This was the last of 58 umbral lunar eclipses of Lunar Saros 112.
+This was one of the shortest partial eclipses of the Moon in the 21st century, lasting 27 minutes.
+This was also the last of 58 umbral lunar eclipses in Lunar Saros 112.

 Visibility

-It was visible over Europe, Africa, Asia, and Australia.
+The eclipse was completely visible over Africa, Europe, and Asia, seen rising over eastern South America and setting over Australia.